SysPoe/train-wiki/docs/index.md

 Email: [poe@duck.com](mailto:poe@duck.com) <br>
 Github: [https://github.com/SysPoe](https://github.com/SysPoe) <br>
 You can also see the source code of this wiki over at [https://github.com/SysPoe/train-wiki](https://github.com/SysPoe/train-wiki).
 It might not last there forever, though, and I might have to migrate the media to another site that allows for larger files.
 So far, almost all of the media and archives are stored in the repo.
-As of Jan 15, 2025, it totals 761 MB, so not too bad.
+As of Feb 10, 2025, it totals a whopping 3.05GB.